arjunguha/gradefinder/README.md

   assignments, setting noise to 0.006 will select weights between  0.07 and 0.13 for each assignment.

-- `numSamples` is the number of iterations for the MH Annealer (burn-in is set to `numSamples / 10`.
-Try 1000 to start.

 There is an example `boundaries.csv` file in the root of this repository.